lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 Configuring the database
 ========================

-The database is configured using an instance of `~lsst.dax.apdb.ApdbConfig`, which is made accessible through `ApPipeConfig`'s ``diaPipe.apdb`` option.
+The database is configured using `~lsst.dax.apdb.ApdbConfig`.
 |ap_pipe| command line users can pass configuration information to the script through the :option:`--config <ap_pipe.py --config>` and :option:`--configfile <ap_pipe.py --configfile>` command-line options.
 |make_apdb| also uses `ApPipeConfig` and the :option:`--config` and :option:`--configfile` options, so users can pass exactly the same arguments to |make_apdb| and |ap_pipe|.
 Supporting identical command line arguments for both scripts makes it easy to keep the database settings in sync.